Lauriethefish/nandroidfs/README.md

 #### Requirements
 To manually install:
 - Visual Studio 2022 with the `Desktop development with C++` package installed.
-- Dokan driver v2.1.0 installed.
+- Dokan driver v2.1.0 installed as is required to run the app.

 Installed by script, run `./install_deps.ps1` to install any of these dependencies that are missing:
 - Dokan headers and libs in `nandroidfs/dependencies`
 - Android NDK r27 with path set on `ANDROID_NDK_HOME`.